libplctag/libplctag/README.md

   * read/write of 16-bit INT.
   * read/write of 32-bit floating point.
   * read/write of arrays of the above.
-* support for 32 and 64-bit x86 Linux (Ubuntu 12.04-18.10 tested).
+* support for 32 and 64-bit x86 Linux (Ubuntu 12.04-19.10 tested).
-* Windows 7 x86 and Windows 10 x64 builds with Visual Studio, not well tested (help very welcome!).
+* Windows 7 x86 and Windows 10 x64 builds with Visual Studio.
 Support is basic because:
   * we do not use Windows for our deployments.
   * only the tag_rw example program has been tested (though that tests most of the API).
 * sample code.